 - Prepares financial reports, annual budget, collection register, daily bank deposit reports and maintains monthly copy accounts along with financial statements and billing statements

-- Balance, close, and perform daily computer backups
+- Balance and close cash drawers, and perform daily computer backups

 The management and staff of the Register of Deeds office strive to maintain an efficient, up-to-date and courteous office while at the same time projecting a professional and friendly atmosphere for the citizens of Montgomery County.